syncfusion-content/blazor-docs/blazor/pivot-table/how-to/switching-older-themes-style.md

 # Switching to older themes style in Blazor Pivot Table Component

-From Volume 1, 2020 onwards Syncfusion&reg; has revised the theming and layout of the Pivot Table.
+From Volume 1, 2020 onwards Syncfusion<sup style="font-size:70%">&reg;</sup> has revised the theming and layout of the Pivot Table.
 So, to inherit the older theme style and layout, do the necessary changes in CSS and pivot table height.

 ## CSS Selectors